Browse By Name

 Example 3:

-Converts a value to a primitive number value explicitly with the Number function:
+Converting values to primitive number values explicitly with the Number function:

 document.write ("<br />");